Fire protecting structural steelwork

 Specifiers should be aware that off-site applied thin film intumescent coatings are used mainly for non-aesthetic end uses.
-Aesthetic finishes are possible, and have been achieved, using off-site application but it requires an additional level of care and attention.
-This is because some damage in transit is inevitable, even though applicators work to minimise it.
-It is difficult (but not of course impossible) to repair damage to match the appearance of the rest of the coating but this adds a layer of complexity to the work.
+Aesthetic finishes are possible, and have been achieved using off-site application but require increased care, particularly when handling the steelwork.
+Some damage in transit is inevitable, which will need to be repaired; producing a perfect match is difficult.

 Applying thin film intumescent coatings off-site is a specialised task.
 The Association for Specialist Fire Protection publishes a guidance document to assist specifiers.
 This includes a model specification from which clauses can be taken to put in the specifier’s own contract documents.

-Off-site application is more expensive than its on-site equivalent in terms of up-front costs but the value of the advantages can make it more cost effective overall.
-This is widely recognised and market surveys show that this process has a significant market share in the UK.
+Off-site application is more expensive than its on-site equivalent in terms of up-front costs but the advantages can make it more cost-effective overall.
+Off-site application has a significant market share in the UK.

 The New York Times HQ with thick film epoxy fire protection to the exterior steel

 Thick film intumescent coatings are usually epoxy based and typically have a much higher dry film thickness than thin film alternatives.
 These materials are tough and durable and were originally developed for use with hydrocarbon fires, where the test heating regime is much more severe than that used for most industrial and commercial applications.
 A number of manufacturers have modified their materials for use in cellulosic fires.
-These modified materials are usually used in situations where the benefits of intumescent coatings in terms of appearance, weight and thickness are required but where circumstances are too severe, or maintenance too difficult, to allow the use of thin film materials .
-Typical recent examples have occurred in external steel in high rise buildings and exposed marine environments.
+These modified materials are usually used in situations where the benefits of intumescent coatings in terms of appearance, weight and thickness are required but where circumstances are too severe, or maintenance too difficult, to allow the use of thin film materials.
+Typical examples where thick film coatings may be appropriate include external steel in high rise buildings and exposed marine environments.

 Expansion ratios for thick film intumescents are much lower than for thin film materials, typically about 5:1.
 Aesthetic finishes are possible and it can also be supplied in the form of preformed casings.
 Thick film intumescent coatings can also be applied off-site.

 Boards are widely used for structural fire protection in the UK.
 They are used both where the protection system is in full view and where it is hidden.
-They offer the specifier a clean, boxed appearance and have the additional advantages that application is a dry trade and may not have significant impacts on other activities.
-Also, boards are factory manufactured and thicknesses can be guaranteed.
-Furthermore, boards can be applied on unpainted steelwork.
+They offer the specifier a clean, boxed appearance and have the additional advantages that application is a dry trade and generally have minimal impacts on other activities.
+Fire protection boards are factory manufactured and have consistent thickness.
+Board protection can be applied to unpainted steelwork.

 There are broadly two families of board protection, lightweight and heavyweight.
 Lightweight boards are typically 150-250kg/m³ and are not usually suitable for decorative finishes.
-They are typically used where aesthetics are not important and are cheaper than heavyweight equivalents.
+They are typically used where an aesthetic finish is not required and are cheaper than heavyweight equivalents.
 Heavyweight boards are usually in the range 700-950kg/m³ and will generally accept decorative finishes.
-They are typically used where aesthetics are important.
+They are typically used where an aesthetic finish is required.

 Both types of board may be used in limited external conditions but the advice of the manufacturer should be sought.
 Detailed guidance on the installation of board protection systems is available from the Association for Specialist Fire Protection.

 Spray protection is extensively used in the United States but is less common in the United Kingdom.
 It has the advantage that it can be used to cover complex shapes and details and also that costs do not increase significantly with increases in protection thickness.
-This is because much of the cost of application is in the labour and equipment and a minority is in the cost of the material.
+This is because much of the cost of application is in the labour and equipment rather than the cost of the material.
 Some materials can also be used in external and hydrocarbon fire applications.

-Sprays are not suitable for aesthetic purposes.
-Also, application is a wet trade and this may have impacts on other site operations.
-Allowance may have to be made in costing for the possible requirement for prevention of overspray.
+Sprays are not suitable when an aesthetic finish is required.
+Spray application is a wet trade which is likely to have a significant effect on site operations.
+Overspray is is to be expected, which requires protection of other building elements (and may require complete encapsulation at the edges of the building).
+Cleaning floors after spray operations is also required.
 Detailed guidance on the installation of spray protection systems is available from the Association for Specialist Fire Protection.

 Flexible fire protection systems have been developed as a response to the need for an easily applied fire protection material which can be used on complex shapes and details but where application is a dry trade.
 There are a limited number of manufacturers of these products.
 Fixing of a blanket is shown in the accompanying photograph.